Bike & Sail the Highlands of Scotland

 - Helmets

-- Departure transfer from Oban to the Edinburgh Airport
+- Departure transfer from Oban to Edinburgh Airport

 - Drinks on board, tally sheet.
-Flat rate for beverages (beer, wine, soft drinks, drinking water, tea, coffee): 90 GBP/100 Euro
+Flat rate for beverages (beer, wine, soft drinks, drinking water, tea, coffee): 120 Euro per person

 - Meals other than those mentioned